apache/nuttx/configs/samv71-xult/README.txt

        The NxWM window manager can be found here:

-         nuttx-git/NxWidgets/nxwm
+         NxWidgets/nxwm

        The NxWM unit test can be found at:

-         nuttx-git/NxWidgets/UnitTests/nxwm
+         NxWidgets/UnitTests/nxwm

        Documentation for installing the NxWM unit test can be found here:

-         nuttx-git/NxWidgets/UnitTests/README.txt
+         NxWidgets/UnitTests/README.txt

     2. Here is the quick summary of the build steps.
-These steps assume that you have the entire NuttX GIT in some directory ~/nuttx-git.
+These steps assume that you have the entire NuttX GIT in some directory HOME.
 You may have these components installed elsewhere.
 In that case, you will need to adjust all of the paths in the following accordingly:

        a.
-Install the nxwm configuration
+Install the VNC nxwm configuration

-          $ cd ~/nuttx-git/nuttx/tools
+          $ cd HOME/nuttx/tools
-          $ ./configure.sh samv71-xult/nxwm
+          $ ./configure.sh samv71-xult/vnc

        b.
 Make the build context (only)